 As with everything else in my life, if there’s a right way and a wrong way to do anything, guess which way it’s going to get done.
 Visiting Yosemite and Yellowstone was no different.
 We had decided to do them both at the same time, but the logistics proved too difficult and we made a decision to do them separately.
-However we picked Yosemite in September.
+However we picked Yosemite valley in September.

 When to Book Your Yosemite Holiday

 We flew from New England to Sacramento airport with a 4-hour drive to the valley but there are closer airports.
 Flight costs vary accordingly for the convenience factor.
 I read that both Amtrak and Greyhound supply public transport to the valley but according to uncle Google these have stopped.
 They may like to rethink this at a later date.
 The one way in and out of the valley gets clogged up sometimes.
 I am sure someone will let me know through the blog if these have resumed.